 Inherited land and buildings were valued as at 1 April 1993 for the purpose of the financial statements on the basis of depreciated replacement cost or, where appropriate, open market value for existing use by the Property Services Department of Hertfordshire County Council.
 Other inherited tangible fixed assets have been valued by the Corporation at their open market value at the date of incorporation.

-The transfer of assets relates to the completion, and therefore capitalisation, of the STEM development at the Welwyn Garden City Campus.
-Additions to the assets in construction in the year, predominantly relate to the spend incurred to date on the St Albans Campus development.
+The additions to the assets in construction in the year, predominantly relate to the spend incurred to date on the St Albans Campus development.

 12 Investments (Group and College)